Creative Energy

 Creative Energy is a private district heating company.
-The company was founded on November 1, 1968, by group of engineers with a desire to lower heating bills for buildings (no boilers to buy and maintain) and to reduce the amount of pollution being created to provide heat downtown.
+The company was founded on November 1, 1968, by group of engineers with a desire to lower heating bills for buildings (no boilers to buy and maintain) and reduce the amount of pollution being created to provide heat downtown.
 In 2014, Central Heat Distribution was rebranded as Creative Energy and began taking on additional district heating projects in Vancouver and Toronto.

 Facilities

 Beatty Street, Vancouver

 A Creative Energy owned a operated district energy facility at 720 Beatty Street in Vancouver provides heat to the Downtown Core including the Vancouver Public Library Central Branch, BC Place, Rogers Arena, Queen Elizabeth Theatre, Pacific Centre and most major hotel/office/condo towers such as Shaw Tower via a 10.5 km network of high-pressure pipes between five centimetres and 50 centimetres in diameter running anywhere from one to five metres below street surfaces.

-The world-famous steam clock in Gastown is a notable addition to the more than 180 buildings that are served by the natural gas powered boiler located in the Stadium/Entertainment district of downtown.
+The original world-famous steam clock in Gastown was once a notable addition to the more than 180 buildings that are served by the natural gas powered boiler located in the Stadium/Entertainment district of downtown.
+The current clock is electrically powered.

 The massive building that occupies the west end of the Georgia Viaduct was once home to the printing plant for Pacific Press the publishers of The Vancouver Sun and The Province newspapers.

 In 2020, a plan was approved to replace the building with an office and entertainment complex that will have an expanded electric steam plant in the basement.